ta3ag/lbd/docs/BackendTutorial/source/about.rst

 Support
 --------

-We also get the kind help from LLVM development mail list, llvmdev@cs.uiuc.edu, even we don't know them.
+We get the kind help from LLVM development mail list, llvmdev@cs.uiuc.edu, even we don't know them.
 So, our experience is you are not alone and can get help from the development list members in working with the LLVM project.
-They are:
+Some of them are:

 Akira Hatanaka <ahatanak@gmail.com> in va_arg question answer.